 - Choose your input and output formats.

 The input format must match the signal being sent from your camera or switcher.
 If it doesn’t, you’ll see color bars or a dropped stream.
 You can find this by clicking on the encoder in your encoders page to bring up its details.
-To learn more, see Fix Color Bars.
+Learn more about fixing color bars.
 Follow the step-by-step instructions below to see what input format your encoder is receiving.

 Find the video input format your encoder is receiving

-You can check what the detected input is by starting and stopping your encoder.
-You can do this manually by clicking Start and then after it starts, Stop next to your encoder on the Dashboard or Encoders Page.
-To learn more about starting and stopping an encoder, see Manually Start or Stop an Encoder.
+You can check what the detected input is by manually starting and stopping your encoder.
+You can do this manually by clicking Start and then after it starts, Stop, next to your encoder on the Dashboard or Encoders Page.
+The detected input signal only updates after the encoder is stopped.

 - To check the detected input signal, first refresh your web browser.